mozilla/meao/_posts/2017-03-03-bedrock-code-to-production.md

 [AWS Route53](https://aws.amazon.com/route53/).
 This domain uses latency-based routing to send clients to the fastest servers from their location.
 So each node at the CDN should get routed to the closest server cluster to it.
 This also means that we get automatic fail-over in case one cluster goes down or starts throwing errors.

+## Conclusion

+Whew!
+That's a lot of information to take in.
+With any luck, our example page would now be magically deployed in production after going through the pipeline.
+Our process for deployment may sound a bit complicated, and that's because it is.
+The reason we've built this kind of automation is so we can remove as many manual steps as possible, saving us time and also helping us to deploy with greater speed and confidence.